Mori Hamada & Matsumoto

 Overview

 Mori Hamada & Matsumoto is highly regarded in the market for its expertise in most practice areas and sectors.
 It maintains an excellent reputation for undertaking sophisticated domestic and cross-border transactions as well as contentious matters.
 As one of the largest full-service Japanese law firms, with more than 550 lawyers, the firm is counsel of choice for some of the major Japanese corporations and foreign multinationals, assisting clients from a broad range of sectors including financial services, energy, manufacturing and real estate.
 Key figures include banking and finance practitioner Masanori Sato, capital markets-focused Katsumasa Suzuki, M&A and private equity expert Gaku Ishiwata, investment funds lawyer Ken Miura, and restructuring and insolvency specialist Soichiro Fujiwara.
-Restructuring and insolvency partner Daisuke Asai departed to Anderson Mori and Tomotsune.
+The firm has experienced recent personnel changes, with departures including restructuring and insolvency partner Daisuke Asai to Anderson Mori and Tomotsune, capital markets partner Eiko Hakoda to Gaien Partners in December 2023, and M&A partner Yuto Matsumura in March 2024.
+However, the firm has also strengthened its regulatory practice with several key hires in 2023: special counsel Mitsuhiro Hasegawa, senior associate Hiroyuki Sato and associate Yamato Takizawa, and foreign lawyer Misaki Kodama from the Ministry of Economy, Trade and Industry.

 Client feedback

-Responds quickly and flexibly.” – Banking and finance
+"Polite and comfortable to work with." – Banking and finance

 Hiroki Aoyama